AWS Key Management System

 - A local KMS that is available with all installations.
 For details, see Tableau Server Key Management System.

-- An AWS-based KMS that comes as part of the Server Management add-on.
+- An AWS-based KMS that comes as part of Advanced Management.
 This is described below.

 Beginning in version 2021.1, Tableau Server added another KMS option:

-- An Azure-based KMS that comes as part of the Server Management add-on.
+- An Azure-based KMS that comes as part of Advanced Management.
 For details, see Azure Key Vault.

-With the release of version 2019.3, Tableau Server supports the AWS key management system (KMS) as part of the Server Management add-on.
+With the release of version 2019.3, Tableau Server supports the AWS key management system (KMS) as part of Advanced Management.

 AWS KMS for encryption at rest

-AWS KMS is available as part of the Server Management Add-on to Tableau Server.
-For more information see About Tableau Server Management Add-on.
+AWS KMS is available as part of Advanced Management in Tableau Server.
+For more information see About Tableau Advanced Management on Tableau Server.

 If your organization is deploying Data Extract Encryption at Rest, then you may optionally configure Tableau Server to use AWS as the KMS for extract encryption.
 To enable AWS KMS, you must deploy Tableau Server in AWS EC2.
 In the AWS scenario, Tableau Server uses the AWS KMS customer master key (CMK) to generate an AWS data key(Link opens in a new window).
 Tableau Server uses the AWS data key as the root master key for all encrypted extracts.
 However, even when configured for AWS KMS, the native Java keystore and local KMS are still used for secure storage of secrets on Tableau Server.
 The AWS KMS is only used to encrypt the root master key for encrypted extracts.